Naled: Toxicity

 The Environmental Protection Agency has determined that exposure levels from eating crops treated with Naled are below the level of concern.
 With higher exposures, however, naled can cause cholinesterase inhibition in humans, which in turn can overstimulate the nervous system causing nausea, dizziness, confusion, and at very high exposures, respiratory paralysis and death.
 It has the UN hazard classification of 6.1 (inhalation hazard) and is prohibited for use as an insecticide within the EU.

 Naled may cross the placenta if it is in the bloodstream of a mammal.
 Repeated exposures may also cause future behavioral problems, as well as issues with neurodevelopment, growth, and respiratory health in offspring.
 Chronic exposure to dichlorvos, a metabolite of naled, has also been linked to neurological issues, such as Parkinson's disease and nigrostriatal dopaminergic degeneration.
 Persons who work closely with naled or other organophosphate pesticides should undergo regular testing of their cholinesterase levels.

 EPA classifies naled as Group E or non-carcinogenic for humans.
 Neither naled nor its metabolite, dichlorvos, build up in breast milk or breast tissue.

 In a 2017 general-population study of the chemical, University of Michigan researchers found that children in China who had the highest prenatal exposure to naled had, at age 9 months, 3% to 4% lower scores on tests of their fine motor skills, compared with those with the lowest exposure.

 Ecological effects

 Naled is considered highly toxic to bees, as well as being moderately to highly toxic to birds and toxic to most aquatic life.
 Naled is also toxic to butterflies at amounts typically used to control mosquitoes.
 The mule deer is among those most resistant to its effects.
-Naled is banned in the European Union because of concerns about the toxicity.